 Voice Training & Coaching

-A voiceover coach is key to evaluating your skills and finding your voice.
+After your initial research, finding a voiceover coach is absolutely key to evaluating your skills and finding your voice.
 Coaching takes time and commitment so be prepared to invest.
-Even experienced VOs use coaches on a regular basis and it’s fine – even recommended – to have more than one coach.
+Even experienced VOs use coaches on a regular basis and it’s common practice – even recommended – to have more than one coach.

 If you’re looking for a hands-on, in-studio learning experience in the New Hampshire area, a voiceover friend of mine hosts a class that can help.
-But for online coaching, Gabrielle Nistico, Julie Williams, Marc Cashman, are a few that offer their expertise and may have some helpful online videos.
+But for online coaching/training, Gabrielle Nistico, Julie Williams, Rhonda’s Voice, Marc Cashman, Global Voice Acting Academy (GVAA), Such-A-Voice, and are a few that offer their expertise and may have some helpful online videos and classes.
 Marc Scott can help you with the marketing/business aspect of voiceovers – check out his Facebook Vopreneur page for a lot of great info.
 Many other coaches can be found through the Voiceover Xtra link above.
 Many voiceover talents come from acting/drama backgrounds so they have those acting chops that translate well to the microphone.
 Local schools/community colleges or theaters (improv) are great opportunities to develop those skills as well.

 Working with a coach will prepare you for the next step – your demo.